sdcweb/tools/git.md

    Great IDE I like especially for Java.
 I do not care for the implementation of Git support, but it is there.
 I see as a close second to VSCode for coding only (not Git), but not really needed is VSCode works for you.

 4. **Sublime Text**
    This is a great program and can serve many purposes.
 However, this comes at last due to being paid and proprietary software.
 While that is a killer, it deserves to be mentioned as its functionality is great.
 If you have access to it, great!
 If not, skip it.
 As with Eclipse, the Git support is subpar to me.
+Another discouraging part is that in addition to Text, there is also Merge nad DeepGit